How to Plan the Perfect Trip to Sequoia National Park

 About Sequoia National Park

 Sequoia National Park is located in the Western Sierra Nevada mountain range.
-It is a magnificent expanse of natural beauty, boasting towering sequoia trees (some of the tallest and oldest trees in the world!), breathtaking panoramas, and a wide array of wildlife.
+It is a magnificent expanse of natural beauty, boasting giant sequoia trees (some of the tallest and oldest trees in the world!), breathtaking panoramas, and a wide array of wildlife.
 The park offers many hiking trails accessible to the whole family.
 You will probably encounter wildlife during your visit.
 At a minimum, you’ll see multiple deer, marmots, and perhaps even a bear.

 Where to stay in Sequoia National Park